goiaba/NubankChallenge/README.md

 * Detailed information is located in the doc directory, exercise.txt file

 ## Solution outline
-The relation among a inviter and its invitees is easy to map with a multiway tree.
-This kind of tree allows each node to have a random number of children nodes, that are also considered as subtrees.
+The relation among an inviter and its invitees is easy to map with a multiway tree.
+This kind of tree allows each node to have a random number of children nodes, that are also considered subtrees.

-The tough part was figure out how to update the scores of each affected node.
+The tough part is to figure out how to update the scores of each affected node.
 This is being done on every insertion in the tree.
 So, every time the ``insert`` method is called, a new node is created and all the affected nodes are updated.
-Since we are using an immutable tree, in order to improve performance, every non affected node is reused and a new tree is returned by the method.
+Since we are creating an immutable tree and in order to improve performance, every non affected node is reused and a new tree is returned by the method.

 ### Strategy